Rules and Guidelines for IAU Scientific Meetings

 IAU Symposia are intended to significantly advance the field by seeking answers to current key questions and/or clarify emerging concepts through invited reviews, invited papers, contributed papers and poster papers.
 Therefore, their programs should consist of reviews and previews and should provide ample time for discussion.

 Symposia are organised on suitably broad, yet well-defined scientific themes of considerable general interest, and normally last 5 days.
-An annual Kavli–IAU Interdisciplinary Symposium will be selected as one of the nine IAU Symposia each year.

 An IAU Symposium can be proposed by individual members of the IAU, by an IAU Working Group, or by an IAU Commission.
+Proposers must also obtain the endorsement of an appropriate "coordinating" Division by contacting the Division President.

 The deadline for the submission of the proposals is 1 December, two years before the year of the proposed meeting.
+In addition, proposers are encouraged to submit a Letter of Intent (LoI, see Section 3.1) with deadline of 15 September.

 While some themes have developed series of IAU Symposia with intervals of 3-5 years, approval for those is not automatically guaranteed, since each proposal will be judged on its own scientific merits.

 In the year of an IAU General Assembly (GA), 6 of the 9 IAU Symposia will be scheduled as GA Symposia within the scientific programme of the GA and held at the GA venue.
-A GA Symposium normally lasts 3.5 days (15 hours total).The 3 IAU Symposia not associated with that GA should not be scheduled within 3 months before or after the dates of that GA.
-The EC may, in exceptional circumstances, decide to support a Symposium within 3 months of GA.
+A GA Symposium normally lasts 3.5 days (15 hours total).
+The 3 IAU Symposia not associated with the GA should not be scheduled within 3 months before or after the dates of the GA, although the EC may, in exceptional circumstances, decide to support a Symposium within 3 months of the GA.

 2.2.
 Focus Meetings

-A FM normally lasts 1 - 2 days maximum (typically 9 hours total) during the GA.
+A FM lasts 1 - 2 days maximum (typically 9 hours total) during the GA.
 Depending on the total requested duration, approximately 12 FMs are expected to be selected for each GA, in addition to the 6 GA Symposia.

 2.3.
 Institutional Meetings